linsight/react-keyboard-event-handler/README.md

 # About Higher Order Component

 I believe this is not a good use case of HoC.
-I found it hard to come up with a use case for passing an keyboard event object or the relevant key to a component.
+I found it hard to come up with a meaningful use case for passing an keyboard event object or the relevant key to a component.

 However, if you have a different view on this, please create an issue/request on github.